Falven/mssql-data-source/README.md

 ## Logging

 You can customize logging by implementing your own logger that adheres to the ILogger interface and passing it to the MSSQLDataSource configuration.
-It also comes with a default DevLogger that logs informational messages to the console in `NODE_ENV !== 'production'` environments.
+It also comes with a default `DevConsoleLogger` that logs informational messages to the console in `NODE_ENV !== 'production'` environments.

 ![Example logs.](/assets/images/Logs.png)